tesshuflower/samples/helm-volsync/README.md

 Steps, followed by the policy:
 1. The Policy creates the Channel resource ( the repo where the channel points needs only an index.yaml file containing the volsync chart descriptions - this is all that this repo needs to provide )

-Sample for the index.yaml used by the helm subscription : https://github.com/fxiang1/app-samples/blob/main/index.yaml

 ```yaml
 apiVersion: apps.open-cluster-management.io/v1
 kind: Channel